-4. SMPs should closely resemble a Fund-supported program in form, including specification of a quantified macroeconomic framework and structural reform agenda to be monitored through indicative targets (normally on a quarterly basis) and structural benchmarks.
+resemble a Fund-supported program in form, including specification of a quantified macroeconomic framework and structural reform agenda to be monitored through quantitative benchmarks (normally on a quarterly basis) and structural benchmarks.
 As SMPs are aimed at building a track record for an eventual UCT-quality program, the choice of indicators to monitor should be similar to those indicators that would be appropriate under an eventual UCT-quality program.

-5. While PRS documents are not required, SMP-supported policies should be consistent with the member's poverty reduction and growth objectives.
+6. While PRS documents are not required, SMP-supported policies should be consistent with the member's poverty reduction and growth objectives.
 Requests for an SMP should therefore be accompanied by a statement, normally in the LOI or MEFP, of how the program advances the country's poverty reduction and growth objectives, cross-referencing any existing PRSP where relevant.
 Analogous to Fund financial support under the PRGT, SMPs should also include safeguards on social and other priority spending, such as an indicative floor on social and other priority spending, defined by the authorities, where possible.
 If a PRS document exists, the SMP-supported policies should be consistent with the objectives of the PRS in the context of promoting a stable and sustainable macroeconomic environment consistent with strong and durable poverty reduction and growth.
-In cases where a relevant PRS document does not exist, the SMP documentation should outline the country's mediumterm poverty reduction and growth objectives and policies or refer to previous staff reports and update as necessary.
-If a PRS document does not exist and the SMP is aimed at building a track record for an ECF arrangement or PSI, staff should alert the authorities on Definitions and Timelines for PRS Documentation requirements (Appendix V) to ensure adequate time for the PRS process.
+In cases where a relevant PRS document does not exist, the SMP documentation should outline the country's medium-term poverty reduction and growth objectives and policies or refer to previous staff reports and update as necessary.
+If a PRS document does not exist and the SMP is aimed at building a track record for an ECF arrangement or PSI, staff should alert the authorities on Definitions and Timeliness for PRS Documentation requirements (Appendix V) to ensure adequate time for the PRS process.

-B. Choice of track record: SMPs, informal track records, and RCF support
+B. Choice of Track Record: SMPs, Informal Track Records, and RCF Support

-6. Track records are generally used to provide additional assurances about the authorities' capacity and commitment to implement a UCT-quality program aimed at moving toward or maintaining a stable and sustainable macroeconomic position.
+7. Track records are generally used to provide additional assurances about the authorities' capacity and commitment to implement a UCT-quality program aimed at moving toward or maintaining a stable and sustainable macroeconomic position.
 Track records should not be used purely for signaling purposes.

-7. Track records are typically used to bring an existing ECF or SCF arrangement, or PSI, back on track.
-Track records may also be appropriate to pave the way for a prospective new ECF, SCF, or PSI-supported program, in particular when factors such as limited institutional capacity, domestic fragility or instability, weak economic policy implementation, or absence of financing assurances raise significant doubts about the member country's capacity and/or commitment to implement a UCT-quality program.
+8. Track records are typically used to bring an existing ECF or SCF arrangement, or PSI, back on track.
+Track records may also be appropriate to pave the way for a prospective new ECF-, SCF- or PSI-supported program, in particular when factors such as limited institutional capacity, domestic fragility or instability, weak economic policy implementation, or absence of financing assurances raise significant doubts about the member country's capacity and/or commitment to implement a UCT-quality program.

-8. Track records should be distinguished from prior actions, whose primary purpose is to ensure implementation of measures that are needed immediately in order to achieve the program's goals.
-Prior actions may in some cases also be necessary for starting or continuing with an SMP, in particular when there are significant doubts about the capacity and commitment of the authorities to put in place a consistent policy package that would form an appropriate basis for building a track record for a Fund financial arrangement or for bringing an existing arrangement back on track.
+9. Track records should be distinguished from prior actions, whose primary purpose is to ensure implementation of measures that are immediately critical to underpin the upfront implementation of important measures.
+Prior actions may in some cases also be necessary for starting or continuing an SMP, in particular when there are significant doubts about the capacity and commitment of the authorities to put in place a consistent policy package that would form an appropriate basis for building a track record for a Fund financial arrangement or for bringing an existing arrangement back on track.